tinuzz/wp-plugin-trackserver/readme.txt

 that location.
 Live tracking can be stopped and restarted with a simple control button that is shown on the map.

+= Can Trackserver support protocol X or device Y? =

+Trackserver, being a WordPress plugin, can only support HTTP-based protocols for tracking.
+Many tracking devices use TCP- but not HTTP-based protocols for online tracking, and as sucht, Trackserver cannot support them, at least not without some middleware that translates the device's protocol to HTTP.

+If a device or an app does use HTTP as a transport, adding support for it in Trackserver should be quite easy.
+For example, I have been thinking about support for the GpsGate Server Protocol.
+It could be added if there is any demand for it.

+If a device or an app uses a different transport, support could be added by implementing some sort of middleware.
+For example, [OwnTracks](http://owntracks.org/) uses MQTT and ships with a script ([m2s](https://github.com/owntracks/backend/tree/master/m2s)) for storing the data.
+Storage methods in m2s are pluggable, so one could write an m2s-plugin for shipping the data to Trackserver.

 = What about security? =

 The plugin uses a custom Wordpress capability to manage who can use the